phish108/node-jose-tools/README.md

 > jose listkeys example.jwks
 ```

-This will print one key ID per line, so the result will be:
+This will print one key id per line, so the result will be:

 ```
 foobar